Pick Your Own Elderberries

 This recipe for elderberry juice is easy to make and it has a super delicious taste.
 The concentrated juice can be mixed with cold water in the ratio 1/3 and a couple of ice cubes.
 However, the juice can also be drink hot maybe with some rum – some people say that should keep the cold away.
 In general the elderberries are said to be very healthy and that they contain many good vitamins, and that is just a bonus to the great taste.
 You can serve this cold drink together with a piece of this delicious chocolate cake or some homemade chocolate chip cookies.

-2.5 kg elderberries (remove the largest twigs)
+- 2.5 kg elderberries (remove the largest twigs)

-1 liter (4.25 cups) water
+- 1 liter water

-800 g (1.75 lb) sugar
+- 800 g sugar

-Step 1: Wash and clean the elderberries thoroughly.
+- Wash and clean the elderberries thoroughly.
 Cut off and remove most of the branches and twigs.
 You can leave on the smallest ones.

-Step 2: Wash the apples and remove the core.
+- Wash the apples and remove the core.
 Slice them.

-Step 6: Clean some bottles in very hot water (preferred boiling water), and let them cool off.
+- Clean some bottles in very hot water (preferred boiling water), and let them cool off.
 Pour the concentrated elderberry juice on to the bottles and close/seal them right after.
 This step is important if you want to make the juice last longer.